 A habit is an addiction.
 The longer the pattern is in place, the harder they are to change.
 This is why affirmations may not work.
 Affirmations are conscious level programing.
 They are effective if there isn’t any conflicting subconscious programming.
 Subconscious patterns are more powerful than conscious programming.
 So, attempting to change long-standing habitual patterns with affirmations is like putting a band-aid on a broken arm.

 Habitual patterns aren’t a bad thing.
-Proper body mechanics are automatic behavioral patterns which are the foundation of high performance.
+Proper body mechanics are automatic behavioral patterns.
+These are the foundation of high performance.
 Athletes often use a two-step technique repetitive to learn and reinforce optimal motion.
 First, they practice the correct motion in their mind.
 They picture the right behavior which leads to success.
 Then they practice the motion.
 This two-step process works to learn or reinforce the behavior.
-However, if they have any bad habits.
+But, if they have any bad habits.
 They need to correct the bad habit first.
 Repetition alone does not change the underlying habit.
 When under the stress of competition, the bad habit returns.
-How the bad habit is dealt with depends on a number of factors.
+How the bad habit is dealt with depends on several factors.

 The above example underscores the reason we need to deal with the underlying habit first.
 Just practicing the right motion does not erase the underlying, often stronger habit.
 The longer the bad habit has been in force the harder they are to change.

 Living Out of Intent Instead of Habit